Fact 3: Vitamin D is Crucial for Calcium Absorption

 Common signs include fatigue, bone pain, muscle weakness, and frequent infections.
 People with darker skin, limited sun exposure, or certain medical conditions face higher deficiency risks.
 Getting tested can help determine if supplementation is right for you.

 Your body can only absorb about 500mg of calcium at once, so timing your doses throughout the day maximises benefits.
-Taking calcium with meals helps with absorption, whilst vitamin D is fat-soluble and absorbs best with dietary fats.
+Taking calcium with meals helps with absorption, while vitamin D is fat-soluble and absorbs best with dietary fats.
 Certain medications and other supplements can interfere with absorption, so spacing them out makes sense.
 Think of it as giving each nutrient its moment to shine rather than overwhelming your system all at once.

 Splitting Doses for Better Absorption